Frequently Asked Questions

 Q. Is accommodation included?

 Q. What is the accommodation like?
-Please note: accommodation is included in the full package option only.

 Q. Can I hire a bike?